Cedric Howell: Fighter pilot over Italy

 Throughout the first half of 1918, Howell conducted several raids on ground targets, including one on an electrical power plant.
 From a height of approximately 100 ft, Howell, with "great skill", scored three direct hits with his bombs on the facility.
-He was also active in aerial engagements against Central aircraft during this period, achieving flying ace status early in the year.
+He was also active in aerial engagements against Central Powers aircraft during this period, achieving flying ace status early in the year.
 During a particular patrol with two other members of his squadron on 13 May, the trio intercepted a party of twelve enemy planes.
 In the ensuring battle, Howell "carried out a most dashing attack", being personally credited with the destruction of three of the aircraft and with driving a fourth down out of control, despite suffering "frequent jams in both of his machine guns".
 Cited for his "conspicuous gallantry and devotion to duty" in carrying out ground-attack missions, coupled with his destruction of seven Central aircraft, Howell was awarded the Military Cross.
 The announcement of the decoration was promulgated in a supplement to the London Gazette on 16 September 1918.